manishkc11/real-time-orders/README.md

-# Hudson Bakery: Forecasting Pipeline🍞📊
+# Hudson Bakery: Forecasting Pipeline 🍞📊

 A **Streamlit application** for bakeries to predict next week’s baking quantities in real time.
 Built for Hudson’s Bakery (Bondi Junction) as part of a capstone project.